National Institute of Design, Assam: Campus

 The campus is located at Tocklai village.
 It is on the bank of local river namely Tocklai river.
 It is ~8 km away from Jorhat Airport and 2.5 km from Jorhat Town railway station.

 Courses offered

-The institute offers three main courses, Textile and Apparel design, communication design and industrial designs all of which follow the two semester per year pattern.
+The institute offers three main courses, Textile and Apparel design, Communication Design and Industrial Design all of which follow the two semester per year pattern.

 Bachelor of Design (B. Des)

-This 4-year course is offered in three specialization after passing of the NID (Amendment Act) 2019 and INI status of NID Assam.
-This course has a total of 60 seats.
+This 4-year course is offered in three specializations after passing of the NID (Amendment Act) 2019 and INI status of NID Assam.
+This course has a total of 75 seats.
 Previously, a Graduate Diploma Programme (GDP) was offered.